pdf-association/pdf-issues/PUBLICATION-PROCESS.md

 * The "Last Modified" date at the end of each clause MD file needs to be changed manually (as this needs to be the edit time of substantive changes, not just trying to work around GH-Pages issues)

 * A local version of GH-Pages and Jekyll is used to check data entry and appearance before pushing to Github.
-See [https://docs.github.com/en/github/working-with-github-pages/testing-your-github-pages-site-locally-with-jekyll](GitHub Docs):
+See [GitHub Docs](https://docs.github.com/en/github/working-with-github-pages/testing-your-github-pages-site-locally-with-jekyll):

 ```bundle exec jekyll serve```